laekov/fastmoe/doc/installation-guide.md

 >>> 2.0.1+cu117
 >>> (2, 14, 3)  # -> this means version 2.14.3

-# to check cuda version just type to see which cuda version you are using, should output something like this:
+# to check cuda version you can use one of this two options with a similar output,
+# the binary path (second option) might be needed for troubleshooting:

+nvcc --version
+>>> Cuda compilation tools, release 11.7, V11.7.99
+>>> Build cuda_11.7.r11.7/compiler.31442593_0

 which nvcc
 >>> /usr/local/cuda-11.7/bin/nvcc